chairemobilite/evolution/docs/nomenclature.md

     * **AuditCheck** A single validation/check.
 Example: check if household size is consistent with the number of Person objects in the Response.
 Each AuditCheck has a type: error (which should be reviewed and eventually corrected or rejected), warning (which may be corrected but could be ignored, or could even result in a rejection in some cases), or note (just a message to classify the interview like "has at least one transit trip", "is a single person interview")

-    * **AuditCheckResult** The result of an audit check on a specific Response or survey object in a Response (Household, Person, VisitedPlace, Trip, etc.).
+    * **AuditCheckResult** The result of an audit check on a specific Response or on a SurveyObject in a Response.
 Example: If the household size does not equal the number of Person objects in the Response, the AuditCheckResult will be false

     * **AuditReport** All the AuditCheckResults for a single Response